gvegayon/gallery/20210600-netsci/README.md

-# Network 2021: Joint Network Science and Sunbelt Conference
+# Networks 2021: Joint Network Science and Sunbelt Conference

 These network visualizations use the [`netplot`](https://github.com/USCCANA/netplot) R package.
 Please feel free to submit a PR to improve the output of this viz.